 informed decisions about their own care.

-knowledge, including research evidence, practice evidence and lived experience.
+knowledge, including academic knowledge, practice evidence and lived experience.
 We work across

 disciplines and with different ways of knowing to find solutions.